 Today’s top-down, economic development aid model is unavoidably flawed.
 The nature of economic development requires idiosyncratic solutions that can’t be successfully designed or administered by outsiders.
 Instead, locally grown solutions aimed at transforming the institutional environment in favor of market growth, primarily through securing economic rights for the poor, represent the best chance for accelerating the pace of poverty alleviation throughout the world.

 For outsiders, this represents a serious dilemma.
 Is there a way to help without interfering?
 A new strategy offered by Atlas Network successfully combines the resources of philanthropy with the locally grown research and advocacy agenda of independent, market-oriented think tanks working to strengthen the institutions that foster growth for the world’s poor.
 Benchmarking their efforts to global indices like the “Doing Business” report published by the World Bank, those think tanks are making measurable progress.
 The results are significant.
-According to new research commissioned by Atlas Network, a five percent increase on the “Doing Business” scale represents a 1-percentage point reduction in poverty.

 Alex Georges co-founded ENERSA, a renewable energy company in Haiti, to help ease the transition from kerosene lamps to electricity.
 In the aftermath of the 2007 earthquake, solar power offered a quick and convenient way to provide power to mobile devices, relief workers and those trying to rebuild their homes.
 His business was up and running, poised to meet the new demand.
 But a humanitarian-inspired dump of foreign solar panels flooded the local market, forcing layoffs at ENERSA and leaving Georges near bankruptcy.